 If your friend is seriously considering running away, let them know that the Runaway Helpline offers free, confidential and anonymous support, 24 hours a day.
 They can call or text on 116000.
 We’ll listen and not judge.
 We want to help everyone stay safe when they’re thinking of leaving or are away from home, and can support people to work out their options and what they’d like to do.
 Alternatively, you may be able to help them find another specialist service or organisation that can help them with the issues they’re experiencing.

 Finally, in very serious circumstances it may be that your friend needs emergency help – if you’re worried that they, or someone else, is in immediate danger you should always call 999.

 The main thing to remember is that there are lots of people and organisations that may be able to help your friend think about their options and other ways to overcome problems they’re dealing with.
 Have a look at our top tips for supporting a friend or someone in need…

 If you’re unsure about what to do, how to help, or need someone to speak to yourself, the Runaway Helpline are also here for you to talk to confidentially on 116000.
-You can call or text for free, 24 hours a day.
+You can call or text for free.